nguyentuyen192/Session-3.5/README.md

 | 2016 | 1640182   |
 | 2017 | 340271    |

-**Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?**
+**4.7.
+Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?**
 ```
 SELECT
 	product_emissions.year,